 3. Stocked up on Propane and bought a space heater

 After shutting off water and releasing the tanks, next we set out to check our propane tanks.
 However, we actually ran out of propane right before the freeze and kind of freaked, so we learned this one the hard way.
 Luckily, my husband’s brother in law had an extra tank that we could use for the night.
 Therefore, we didn’t have to run to the store.
 So, lesson learned, when it’s cold and your Winter RV Living you always want to have extra propane.

 Another option if you don’t want to rack up a high bill of propane during the winter months is to buy a space heater.
 Our RV has an electric fireplace, but even that doesn’t put off enough to heat the whole RV when it below 32 degrees outside.
 So, having an extra space heater won’t hurt and will save you money on propane.

 The best space heaters we have found is this Ontel Handy Heater and the Trustech Oscillating Ceramic Tower Heater.
 It plugs right into the wall and is great for bedrooms or bathrooms.
 It saves so much space too!

-Another thing is condensation!
+Another thing is the condensation!
 With the cold air outside and the warm air inside, this causes condensation on the windows.
 Over time, if not properly dealt with can cause mold issues.
 Therefore, purchasing a dehumidifier is very handy and helps prevent future mold issues.
+This is a must when your winter RV living.
 Also, we love using the Arm & Hammer moisture absorbers.
 We place these in the bedrooms, closet, bathroom, and can be put pretty much anywhere.